 You’re required to hold them for at least one year.
-After that, you can cash out at any time you’d like, or you can choose to hold them for up to 30 years from the original time of purchase.
+After that, you can cash out at any time you’d like before the maturity date, or you can choose to hold them for up to 30 years from the original time of purchase.
 If you cash out within five years, you forfeit interest earned in the previous three months, whereas the early withdrawal penalty on a typical commercial CD is often six months or 12 months of interest.
 The flexibility to cash out after one year with a low early withdrawal penalty or to hang on for as long as 30 years makes I Bonds good for both short-term and long-term investing.

 The interest rate is guaranteed to at least match inflation.
-If inflation goes up, the interest rate on your I Bonds automatically goes up.
+If the inflation rate goes up, the interest rate on your I Bonds automatically goes up.
 Some older I Bonds earn a positive rate above inflation.
 The I Bonds you buy now only match inflation.
 Even merely matching inflation makes I Bonds attractive when other CDs and bonds don’t keep up with inflation.

 Where to Buy I Bonds